Viral metagenomics: Targeted metagenomics: enrichment with probes

+Limitations

+Viral metagenomics methods can produce erroneous chimerical sequences.
+These can include in vitro artifacts from amplification and in silico artifacts from assembly.
+Chimeras can form between unrelated viruses, as well as between viral and eukaryotic sequences.
+The likelihood of errors is partially mitigated by greater sequencing depth, but chimeras can still form in areas of high coverage if the reads are highly fragmented.

 Applications

 Agriculture

 Plant viruses pose a global threat to crop production but through metagenomic sequencing and viral database creation, modified plant viruses can be used to aid in plant immunity as well as alter physical appearance.
 Data obtained on plant virus genomes from metagenomic sequencing can be used to create clone viruses to inoculate the plant with to study viral components and biological characterization of viral agents with increased reproducibility.
 Engineered mutant virus strains have been used to alter the coloration and size of various ornamental plants and promote the health of crops.

 Ecology

 Viral metagenomics contributes to viral classification without the need of culture based methodologies and has provided vast insights on viral diversity in any system.
 Metagenomics can be used to study viruses effects on a given ecosystem and how they effect the microbiome as well as monitoring viruses in an ecosystem for possible spillover into human populations.
 Within the ecosystems, viruses can be studied to determine how they compete with each other as well as viral effects on functions of the host.
 Viral metagenomics has been used to study unculturable viral communities in marine and soil ecosystems.